Underdogsv/AppiumTestFramework/README.md

 # AppiumTestFramework
-This has been developed for mobile testing and can be expanded according to needs and testing purposes
+This framework has been developed for mobile testing and can be expanded according to needs and testing purposes

 ## Before you start the following configurations should be completed:
 - Download Java